redis/redis-doc/commands/zrange.md

 Return the specified elements of the sorted set at the specified key.
-The elements are considered sorted from the lowerest to the highes score when using ZRANGE, and in the reverse order when using ZREVRANGE.
+The elements are considered sorted from the lowerest to the highes score when using `ZRANGE`, and in the reverse order when using `ZREVRANGE`.
 Start and end are zero-based indexes.
-0 is the first elemen of the sorted set (the one with the lowerest score when using ZRANGE), 1 the next element by score and so on.
+0 is the first elemen of the sorted set (the one with the lowerest score when using `ZRANGE`), 1 the next element by score and so on.

 _start_ and _end_ can also be negative numbers indicating offsets